AIInfraExpert/sme-ai-infra-diagnostics/README.md

 ## Use Cases

-These systems are used in real client work at Nadis Intelligence:
+These systems are applied in real client work at Nadis Intelligence to deliver measurable results:

-- **Diagnostics**: Used in SCALE Factor™ assessments to benchmark SME readiness
+- **Symbi™**: Keeps leadership connected to the real-time health of infrastructure with continuous signal tracking, so small issues are caught before they become expensive problems.

-- **Consulting**: Core tools in Nadis executive infrastructure consulting
+- **SCALE Factor™**: Gives executives a clear, data-backed view of where AI and operational systems are coherent — and where they’re holding growth back — in under 10 minutes.

-- **Signal Inputs**: Basis for Symbi™ — our async infrastructure monitoring system
+- **Executive Ops**: Aligns decision rights, budget visibility, and tool ROI into one operating rhythm, enabling faster, higher-confidence decisions.

-- **Workshops**: Shared with enterprise teams for AI readiness bootcamps and strategic planning
+- **Consulting & Workshops**: Embeds these tools directly into leadership operations through advisory engagements, AI readiness bootcamps, and strategic planning sessions.
 ---

 ## About Nadis Intelligence™